Kaleido-subs/FSN-Heavens-Feel/02/hf2-petzku-qc.md

 > 00:43:22: But how do you plan to defeat that magus?

 "that magus" feels a bit too... dehumanising(?) (as much as zouken deserves it)

+## Part 3

+For commit `697955adca02eabb5a0f1cc92b02a0b799df4ae5`.

+> 00:48:47: No human exists who does not fear death.

+I'd be inclined to use 'man' instead of 'human' especially considering stuff like this line a bit later:

+> 00:49:35: {\q2}Remember why we humans attempted to \Nreach a domain man cannot tread.

+mixing 'human' and 'man' like this feels a bit weird to me

+I think I get the logic, 'human' for when it's meant to be one person, 'man' for the collective, but it still feels weird

+> 00:50:58: Tohsaka?
+Why?

+"What're you... {doing here?}" ?

+> 00:53:15: I'm the one you'll be fighting here.

+maybe "You'll have to go through me" or similar?

+> 01:05:33: If I sit idly by, two will disappear.

+not sure about 'disappear' here

+> 01:06:49: {\q2}If you use that arm even once, \NArcher's Magic Circuits will activate.

+"If you {\i1}ever{\i0} use that arm..." or something?

+> 01:14:09: When Nee-san took you away earlier,

+what was the verdict on 'nee-san', 'senpai' etc?

+> 01:15:32: {\q2}It was birthed by humans as \N"all the evils of the world",

+Crime Sans

+> 01:17:53: but the treasure box of a magician sounds pretty.

+I think I prefer 'sorcerer' for 魔法使い (mahoutsukai), feels more "mythical" than 'magician'.
+Would need consultation with Light's Fate Translator Friend

+> 01:20:25: that you'd never betray anything. {###}

+`###` indeed.
+I feel like 'anything' is the problem here.
+"never betray anyone for anything", maybe?

+> 01:21:30: {\q2}Multiple bodies thought to be homicide victims \Nhave been discovered in Fuyuki-shi, Shinto's Central Park.
+> 01:21:30: See, look!

+maybe \an8 and/or alt style the newscaster instead of Tohsaka? feels weird to have her line in alt style

+> 01:23:12: {\i1}Go, go.

+TL: Is this 囂々? either way, I don't exactly like this

+> 01:27:32: How could you have...

+I'm not convinced this is what Gil was saying, but no clue what it would be gotta love cut-off lines...

+> 01:28:45: {\q2}At 10:08 PM today, a widespread blackout \Noccurred near Shinto Station.

+nit: I think caps for writing a.m./p.m. is valid, but uncommon?

+> 01:29:39: There is currently estimated to be over sixty victims.

+'is' or 'are'?

+> 01:30:09: She's definitely died at least once.

+This feels... weird, idk, kinda like "people die when they are killed" "It's as if she'd died and been put back together?" or something?

+> 01:30:42: {\q2}if Zouken and that shadow turn out \Nto be two entirely separate cases,

+I probably wouldn't use 'case' here

+> 01:33:56: It hurts a lot if you can't see that special person.

+"special someone"? applies to whole conversation

+> 01:34:12: So make sure to keep Shirou closeby, okay?

+"close by"?

+> 01:36:47: {\q2}Oh, but before that, \NI must tell you what that shadow is.
+> 01:36:54: In a word, it's the contents of the Holy Grail.
+> 01:37:02: Wills overflowing from the gate we call the Grail.
+> 01:37:12: {\q2}I told you to kill the shadow, \Nbut that would prove difficult.
+> 01:37:19: However, you can kill the gate.

+This seems to conflict with itself.
+Is the "gate" the Grail or Sakura? (third line is the most relevant one here)

+> 01:41:20: {\q2}Is there anything you wanna do \Nonce the battle's over?

+'battle', 'fighting', 'war'/'{Grail }War'?

+> 01:43:02: {\q2}This makes the second time I've received \Nsomething important from someone special.

+probably should be italics

+01:43:13: {\i1}Senpai!

+check timing on these, feels mistimed. notably the very last one should probably have a gap before it. on successive listens, it starts to feel less off. idk why